Odion100/TasksJS/README.md

 ## Service.startService(options)

 Before we can access the objects registered by this *Service* and use their methods from a client application, we need to call the ***Service.startService( options)*** function.
-This will starts an **ExpressJS** Server and a **Socket.io** WebSocket Server under the hood, and set up routing for the application.
+This will start an **ExpressJS** Server and a **Socket.io** WebSocket Server under the hood, and set up routing for the application.
 In the example below we added the ***Service.startService(options)*** function near the top, but the placement does not matter.

 ```
 const { Service } = require("TasksJS")();